 Please attribute to Lee Harris, Duty Public Information Manager, West Coast DHB

-As of 5pm today, all normal services provided will be available at the usual Cobden St Buller Health site.
+All normal Buller Health services are available at the usual Cobden St Buller Health site.

 The DHB will be working with families / whanau of aged residential care residents of the O’Conor Home about when their relatives will return.